The Importance of Church

 But wait, we have hope.
 In fact, we have the ultimate assured hope.
 You see, in each of these Psalms that are listed, it starts with questions.
 David is in the depths of despair as he begins these songs and prayers.
 But, as he processes and answers these questions, we see how he goes about it.
 Each time, he loops back around to who He knows God to be.
 In Psalm 10, He finishes by proclaiming, “The LORD is king forever and ever… O LORD, you hear the desire of the afflicted; you will strengthen their heart; you will incline your ear.”
 In Psalm 13, he remembers “But I have trusted in your steadfast love; my heart shall rejoice in your salvation.
 I will sing to the LORD, because he has dealt bountifully with me.”
 And finally in Psalm 22 it says, “All the ends of the earth shall remember and turn to the LORD, and all the families of the nations shall worship before you.
 For kingship belongs to the LORD, and he rules over the nations.”

 You see, what David understands is that the Lord is the same God who has proven himself time and time again in the past.
 He is the faithful and sovereign King who has ruled righteously from the beginning of time.
 And so, as David questions, he does so with this framework in mind.
 He has the hope of who God has proven Himself to be and the remembrance of the promises He has kept in the past and will continue to keep in the future.
 So even in the times where it seems like God is not working, when we are waiting for God to show up, we can have faith knowing that the same God that has never failed in the past, will not fail now.
 He is never late and He is working all things out for His glory and your good.
 So, whether you are in the lowest valley or on the highest mountain, we can rejoice and sing as the song says, “Yes, I will lift You high.
 Yes, I will bless Your Name.
 Yes, I will sing for joy when my heart is heavy.
-All my days, Yes I Will.”
+All my days, Yes, I Will.”

 In Christ,